20 Sleepover Games for next Pajama Party

 Photo Scavenger Hunt

-This game is full of action.
+This game is action-packed and a good choice for a mixed crowd.
 Make a list of funny things they have to take photos of, like “someone wearing socks on their hands,” or “a silly face in the mirror.”
-Kids can team up and run around the house, taking pictures on a phone or tablet.
+Make teams and let them run around the house, taking pictures on a phone or tablet.
 You can even add a timer to make it more exciting.
 Later, all can look at the photos together, and trust me, the pictures will be so funny, everyone will end up laughing.

 Chill & Laugh Games